moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ## Proposal

-There are two changes proposed in this document:
+There are three changes proposed in this document:

 - Routable Tokens: directly required by Cells 1.0.
+- Move away from storing new tokens as hashed.
+While it is considered more secure in terms of storage at rest, it prevents Org Mover from migrating these tokens.
+Instead, use asymmetric encryption, allowing tokens to be be decrypted if needed.
+However, this operation would not be accessible by default to running application.
 - Support for many encryption keys: directly required by [Org Mover](https://gitlab.com/groups/gitlab-org/-/epics/12857) to be able to re-encrypt data stored at rest.

 ### Routable Tokens